Master of Accounting

 Program Recognition and Placement

-In 2016, the School of Accountancy undergraduate program was ranked 39th and the graduate program was ranked 35th in the nation by the Public Accounting Report.
-The graduate program was ranked 4th in the nation out of smaller accounting departments (15 or fewer full-time faculty).
-The School of Accountancy ranks 24th nationally for first time pass rates on the CPA exam based on 2015 data.
-Three recent MAcc graduates, Jill Aoki, Anthony Lemon and Tyson Irwin, have been awarded the Elijah Watt Sells Award, for their outstanding performance on the CPA exam.
+- The School of Accountancy ranks 24th nationally for first time pass rates on the CPA exam based on 2015 data.
+Additionally, three recent MAcc graduates, Jill Aoki, Anthony Lemon and Tyson Irwin, have been awarded the Elijah Watt Sells Award, for their outstanding performance on the CPA exam.

-The MAcc enjoys ongoing recruiting relationships with the Big Four accounting firms, large regional accounting firms, local firms, and government agencies.
+In addition to rankings, the MAcc program enjoys ongoing recruiting relationships with the Big Four accounting firms, large regional accounting firms, local firms, corporate employers, and government agencies.
 For the past three years, an average of 93 percent of MAcc graduates have accepted employment offers by the time of their graduation.

 The Jon M. Huntsman School of Business and the School of Accountancy are AACSB accredited, the School of Accountancy is also a member of Federation of Schools of Accountancy.
 The Huntsman School recruits top professors from universities such as Harvard, Stanford, Chicago, Pepperdine and Notre Dame.
 Students are offered a number of scholarship opportunities and non-resident tuition waivers for out-of-state students with excellent academic records and admission scores.